Mrsteveson/media/README.md

     title: 'Family Photo',
     img_url: 'CloudinaryURL',
     date: '1/1/2019',
-    caption: 'Lovely photo of my family', (optional, will potentially be used for a mouse over hover effect on each image)
+    caption: 'Lovely photo of my family',***
     uploaded_by: 'patrick7'
     uploaded_at: '12/9/2019'
 }
 ```
+***Optional, will potentially be used for a mouse over hover effect on each image.

 # Quote Model
 ```